MLV: A Unified League

 • Expansion Teams

 MLV has secured three expansion teams in the Top 20 DMAs in America for the 2027 season.
-New franchises include Washington DC, Northern California, and St. Paul, Minnesota.
+New franchises include Washington DC, Northern California, and Minneapolis-St. Paul, Minnesota.

 FAQs